testcontainers/testcontainers-scala/docs/src/main/tut/setup.md

 ## Sbt setup

-Although Testcontainer tests are mere unit tests, it's best to use them as [sbt integration tests](https://www.scala-sbt.org/1.x/docs/Testing.html#Integration+Tests) since they spawn a separate environment, can be slower and require specific configuration.
+Although Testcontainer tests are mere unit tests, it's best (although not mandatory) to use them as [sbt integration tests](https://www.scala-sbt.org/1.x/docs/Testing.html#Integration+Tests) since they spawn a separate environment, can be slower and require specific configuration.

 ```scala
 lazy val root = (project in file("."))